Home

 5. No Divorce Drunk Driving

 No one ever told me that after you get divorced you have to drive YOURSELF home at the end of a night out!
 I always had a husband to drive me home after a glass or two of wine.
 Now, there I was, a bit "tipsy" and no driver!
 Where was the "D" Cab when I needed it?
 Wasn't there some kind of divorced late night carpool that I could be a part of?
-So, here is all I have to say, "BE CAREFUL, DON'T DRIVE DRUNK"!
+So, here is all I have to say, "BE CAREFUL, and DON'T DRIVE DRUNK"!
 You, your children and your future are far too important to make a mistake like driving drunk.

 6. Dating Networking

-You are now your own new business and you are the only employee.
-So, you need to develop a sales team!
-A team that will highlight your amazing qualities, features and benefits!
-A team that has your sales goals in mind…and by the way, you only need one great sale.
 Therefore, you need to network.
 You need to let your friends, family, colleagues, and anyone else that you meet know that you are ready to date and open to meeting new people.
 Go to social and professional networking events and share your new venture with everyone!
 You never know where and when you will meet someone!

 7. You've got to kiss a lot of frogs….

-This brings me to my next point….you've go to kiss a lot of frogs!
+This brings me to my next point….you've got to kiss a lot of frogs!
 Each date is an opportunity to meet a new person, friend, acquaintance.
 Every date will NOT be THE ONE.
 Find a way to enjoy meeting new people.
 Expand your network.
 Begin to learn to appreciate each date's good qualities and remember…you don't have to go out with him a second time.
 But, be polite…you never know who he knows!

 8. Creating Your Story

 This is one of the most important plays in the book!
 It goes back to "be what you want to attract".
 No one…not friends, DATES, colleagues, family….want to hear bad mouthing, bitter, resentful and victimized comments and conversations.
 This is an important time to manage and control your emotions, comments and conversations.
 Stay focused on the positive and on the forward momentum your life is taking.
-This is not to say that you can't be realistic and share what you have learned from your past relationships, but name calling, bitter and an unpleasant "story" is a sure way to never get a callback!
-Create your STORY!
-Make it what you want your life to be in the future.
-The past is over, the future is yours to create!

 9. Red Flags

 Red flags are exactly what they seem, RED FLAGS!
 Recognize them.
 If it doesn't seem right…it usually isn't.
-You didn't change your ex-husband, you are not going to change another person either.
+You didn't change your ex-husband; you are not going to change another person either.
 There are so many wonderful people in the world…you don't need to "overlook" those things you don't like.
 Be aware of your connections to people and be honest about what your experiences are.
 You want to make good choices and manifest what you really want in your life and relationships.

 10. Be your glorious you!